 Whether you opt for simple or elaborate, highlight the value of gratitude!

 #2.
-Institute Some Thanksgiving Traditions.
+Institute Some Thanksgiving Traditions

 Thanksgiving traditions are the best.
 Reason being: most of them revolve around giving thanks!
-One tradition our family does is a “Thanksgiving tree.”
+One tradition our family has done is a “Thanksgiving tree.”
 This consists of a handful of sticks placed in a vase.
 Each day we hang some paper leaves that say something we are thankful for.
 (If you can’t picture this, just Google search “thankful tree” and you’ll find a variety of examples.)

 Some people also add “thankful leaves” to a wreath.
 Or you can just write on the leaves and lay them around a centerpiece.
 This, of course, doubles as Thanksgiving decor too!

 Another idea is simply finding a time (or multiple times) for each person to share what they are thankful for.
 Or if you want everyone to think through their items of gratitude all week (or all month), put out a “thankful jar” where everyone writes their thoughts ahead of time.
-At Thanksgiving dinner, you can go around and read each one (maybe even guess who said it!).
+At Thanksgiving dinner, you can go around and read each one (maybe even guess who said it).

 I’m sure there are 100 more traditions that spur on gratitude; Maybe start one new one this year!

 #3.
-Speak of Gratitude.
+Speak of Gratitude